How to buy a decent shotgun for under £500

-There are plenty of options that will stick to a budget of £500, whether you’re looking for a second-hand shotgun to use in exacting conditions or a cheap, low-risk, entry-level firearm.
+- There are plenty of options that will stick to a budget of £500, whether you’re looking for a second-hand shotgun to use in exacting conditions or a cheap, low-risk, entry-level firearm.

 Good gun dealers will issue a warranty on any gun sold

-In addition, good gun dealers will issue a warranty on any gun sold.
+- Good gun dealers will issue a warranty on any gun sold.
 They are also responsible for selling firearms that are in a good state of repair only.
 This should give you confidence with the safety of cheaper guns.

 - On older cheap shotguns you should watch out for wearing on the cocking dogs, which can be seen by the barrels springing back slightly after the gun has been opened.
 This is not a major problem and they can be replaced easily by any good gunsmith.
-But if you’re buying from a private seller and you see this problem, you should probably steer clear as it will cost about £100 to repair.
+If you’re buying from a private seller and you see this problem, you should probably steer clear as it will cost about £100 to repair.

 Finding a bargain

 Don’t stress too much about the name on the gun: several little-known European manufacturers made excellent guns throughout the 1970s and 1980s, and continue to produce them today.

 Baikal is a Russian company with its roots in the USSR and takes its name from the world’s oldest and deepest lake, Lake Baikal, It still makes a range of firearms today, and has always had a name for reliability.